 “Niacinamide serves as a precursor to molecules in your body that are responsible for cell proliferation, the repair of cellular damage and other biochemical necessities,” says Dr. King.
 In other words, niacinamide helps your skin function at its best.
-Studies by the National Center for Biotechnology Information have even shown that when applied topically, niacinamide can also have stabilizing effects on the skin’s barrier function, which can help improve moisture retention and wrinkles that come with age.
+Studies by the National Center for Biotechnology Information have even shown that when applied topically, niacinamide can have stabilizing effects on the skin’s barrier function, which can help improve moisture retention and the appearance of wrinkles.
 Beyond that, niacinamide also assists in reducing the look of hyperpigmentation — talk about a multi-tasker!

 How to Incorporate Niacinamide Into Your Routine

-Ahead, we rounded up five skin-care products with niacinamide to get your vitamin B3 regimen started.
+Ahead, we rounded up five skin-care products with niacinamide.

-This daily emulsion contains 5% niacinamide and 2.5% tripeptide for the ultimate skin-friendly cocktail.
-It works to help correct early signs of photoaging for a reclarified tone and retightened surface with continued use.
+This daily emulsion contains 5% niacinamide and 2.5% of a firming tri-peptide concentrate to help correct early signs of photoaging and even out skin tone.

-If you want to try a product with niacinamide in a cleanser form, reach for the Purifying Foaming Cleanser by La Roche-Posay.
-This formula is designed for normal to oily skin and is complete with prebiotic thermal spring water and ceramides in addition to vitamin B3.
+If you want to try niacinamide in a cleanser form, reach for the Purifying Foaming Cleanser from La Roche-Posay.
+This formula is created for oily to normal skin and contains prebiotic thermal spring water and ceramides to hydrate.

-A recommendation from Dr. King, the CeraVe AM Facial Moisturizing Lotion with SPF 30 should be your new daily go-to face cream.
-It contains ceramides, niacinamide, hyaluronic acid and is oil-free, making it a great option for combination skin types.
+A recommendation from Dr. King, the CeraVe AM Facial Moisturizing Lotion with SPF 30 contains ceramides, niacinamide and hyaluronic acid.
+It’s also oil-free, making it a great option for oily and combination skin types.